-4.4.5 Historical emission due to deforestation
+4.4.6 Historical emission due to deforestation

-Emissions caused by deforestation are determined with the IPCC 2006 basic equation (equation 3), by multiplying the AD with the EF for gross deforestation (the average carbon stock of the forest in t C per ha).
+Emissions caused by deforestation are determined following IPCC (2006), by multiplying the AD with the EF for gross deforestation (the average carbon stock of the forest in t C per ha).
 While more detailed carbon stocks for other land use types need to be determined, it was assumed that the carbon stock after deforestation is zero.
-This can be supported, knowing that most of the deforestation was caused by all mining (69%) and infrastructure (18%) (Annex 5) (SBB, 2020a), which are land use classes corresponding to a zero carbon stock.
+This is because most of the deforestation was caused by all mining (69%), urban (3%) and infrastructure (18%) (SBB, 2021), which are land use classes corresponding to a carbon stock of zero.